Chair: Mari Verduzco Boyd

 Members: Open to all Members of the Association

-Focus: Coordinate all social events for the year not otherwise charged to a different committee and develop ideas for new events
+Focus: Coordinate and promote all social events for the year, not otherwise charged to a different committee, and develop ideas for new events.

 - Screen at the Scates Movie Series